-The effects of the Transform button are seen only after you click the OK/Scan button and scan the image.
-The effects are not shown in the Overview viewing mode.
+The effects of the Transform command will be seen in the Prescan image or are after you click the Batch/Scan button and scan the image in; the Transform effect is not shown in the Overview viewing mode.

-To use the Transform button:
+To use the Transform command:

-- 1. Click the Transform button in the Settings window. - 2.
+- 1. Click the Transform button "F" in the Settings window. - 2.
 From the options that appear, choose the degree of rotation you wish. - 3.
-Click the OK/Scan button in the Preview window.
+Click the Batch/Scan button in the Preview window.
 When the image is scanned, it will be rotated or transformed according to the selected option.